Table of Contents

 Although these are reputable operations and some people have built huge businesses using them, be aware that you must play by their rules (research them first).
 Because if they don’t like what you’re doing you may find your site has disappeared, like my Facebook page!

-You’ll often find free trials of auto-responders (software that sends emails to a list of your contacts who have agreed to be contacted.
-A proportion of the emails sent will be selling something to the “list” you have built).
+You’ll often find free trials of auto-responders software that sends emails to a list of your contacts who have agreed to be contacted.
+A proportion of the emails sent by the provider will be selling something to the “list” you have built.

 A free trial is the best way to find out if a software product is good, so long as you understand why it’s free and what might be the “cost” of the free version.